reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 ## Introduction

-Welcome to the Redux Quick Start tutorial!
+Welcome to the Redux Essentials tutorial!
 This tutorial will introduce you to Redux, so that you can begin using it as quickly as possible.
 By the time you finish, you should be able to start building your own Redux applications using the tools and patterns you've learned here.

 In Part 1 of this tutorial, we'll cover the key concepts and terms you need to know to use Redux, and in [Part 2](./quick-start-part-2.md) we'll examine a basic React + Redux app to see how the pieces fit together.